SAP-samples/partner-reference-application/Tutorials/33c-B1-Integration-With-Cloud-Connector.md

         - Option 2 (Principal Propagation):

-            > Note: To use principal propagation, make sure you have completed the required setup in SAP Business One: [Register the Identity Provider of the SAP BTP Application in the SAP Business One SSO Extension Manager](./33b-Multi-Tenancy-Provisioning-Connect-B1.md#optional-register-the-identity-provider-of-the-sap-btp-application-in-the-sap-business-one-sso-extension-manager)
+            > Note: To use principal propagation, make sure you have completed the required setup in SAP Business One described in [Register the Identity Provider of the SAP BTP Application in the SAP Business One SSO Extension Manager](./33b-Multi-Tenancy-Provisioning-Connect-B1.md#optional-register-the-identity-provider-of-the-sap-btp-application-in-the-sap-business-one-sso-extension-manager)

             | Parameter Name           | Value                                                                                            |
             | :------------------------ | :-------------------------------------------------------------------------------------          |